 The following ideas/proposals are right now under development of becoming a new Annex in the Heat Pumping Technologies TCP.
 If you are interested in any of the ideas or have other ideas, please contact the person listed in the table below, your ExCo delegate or the Heat Pump Centre.

-Comfort & Climate Box for warm and humid climates.
+Comfort and Climate Box solutions for warm and humid climates

 Large demonstration project for flexibility.